Migration vs. Integration

 By modifying what it moves, data integration has a broader impact on your business.
 Customer experience can be honed and refined through how your data is automated between your ecommerce platform and back-end technologies.
 Business intelligence becomes more strategic with automated data moving to and from all your applications.
 Great data integrators like VL OMNI will even arrange your applications to match corporate strategy and maximize growth and agility.
 Visibility increases across the organization while inefficient processes are managed out where possible.

-Data integration is a strategic endeavor.
+Data integration is a strategic endeavour.
+Data migration is a tactical one.